rtman/craigslist-search-bot/README.md

 # craigslist-search-bot

 This is a craigslist search bot powered by google cloud.
+It is designed to query craigslist and send an email with the content on a regular timing.
 Currently it is set to search housing.

 It's components are: